Daniel68191/cgi-25-26/doc/prjs/project2-en.md

 ### Drawing the ground

-If you hard code your scene graph, write a function that accepts the number of tiles along each direction and the tile dimensions and have that function called from within your render loop.
+If you hard-code your scene graph, write a function that accepts the number of tiles along each direction and the tile dimensions and have that function called from within your render loop.

 If you use a javascript object write a function that can insert a node as a child of some other node.